northroj/test_0D_cp/docs/source.md

 # [source]

 Defines the initial particle source conditions for the simulation.
+Currently, only a single monoenergetic, pulse, point, beam source of a single particle type is allowed.

 | Field | Type | Description |
 |--------|------|-------------|